 After you have completed the Actor registration and obtained your SRN:

 For more information on the device registration process, please read: EU Guide: Registering medical devices in EUDAMED

-The AR will not review Actor registration requests for System/Procedure Pack Producers (S/PPP), even if the S/PPP is not based in the EU.
+The Authorized Representative (AR) will not review Actor registration requests for System/Procedure Pack Producers (S/PPP), even if the S/PPP is not based in the EU.
 Instead, the non-EU S/PPP should identify the most applicable Competent Authority (CA) to review the request.

 As general practice, the S/PPP should select the same CA as where their AR is located, even though the AR will not review the S/PPP request.
 The Irish CA, for example, recommends this and asks that the S/PPP include the AR’s information in the application comments section for faster processing.

-Custom-made device manufacturers are fully exempt from EUDAMED device UDI registration requirements.
+Custom-made device manufacturers are fully exempt from EUDAMED UDI/Device registration requirements.
 However, Class III custom-made implantable devices require Notified Body certification, covering the quality management system.
 And the Notified Body must then register the Certificate in EUDAMED.

-All custom-made device manufacturers are required to submit vigilance and post-market surveillance data into EUDAMED, once fully functional.
+Further, all custom-made device manufacturers are required to submit vigilance and post-market surveillance data into EUDAMED, once fully functional.
 Therefore, they are not exempt from registering as an Actor/Economic Operator, as this step is required in order to submit vigilance.